Showing 2 of 10 years of data. Sign up free for 5 years of history.

 2-year trend showing liquidity and lending efficiency

-Punjab National Bank's loan-to-deposit ratio of 68.9% in FY2025 indicates conservative lending — deposits are underutilised.
+Punjab National Bank's loan-to-deposit ratio of 71.8% in FY2026 indicates optimal balance between lending growth and liquidity.

 2-year trend showing capital structure efficiency

-Punjab National Bank's financial leverage of 13.9x in FY2025 indicates well-balanced capital structure within typical banking norms.
+Punjab National Bank's financial leverage of 13.5x in FY2026 indicates well-balanced capital structure within typical banking norms.

 2-year trend showing leverage and financial stability

-Punjab National Bank's borrowings-to-networth ratio of 79.1% in FY2025 indicates moderate borrowing levels.
+Punjab National Bank's borrowings-to-networth ratio of 71.4% in FY2026 indicates moderate borrowing levels.

 Year-over-year change in diluted shares outstanding

-Punjab National Bank's diluted shares increased 2.2% YoY in FY2025 — share dilution.
+Punjab National Bank's diluted shares increased 2.1% YoY in FY2026 — share dilution.

 You're viewing 2 years of data.
 Upgrade to access 10 years of financial ratios, margins, and performance metrics.